Skip to Content

 2. Fine Motor Skills

-Well-developed fine motor skills enable a child to write; writing does not build foundational fine motor skills.
+Strong fine motor skills enable a child to write; writing itself doesn’t build the foundations needed for it.

 • Painting with brushes of different sizes